julieg18/around-express/README.md

-# Around the U.S. Front End + Back End
+# Around the U.S. Back End

 ## Directories

-`/public` — static files from the build of the React front-end app.

-`/data` — JSON files to temporarily emulate database integration.

 `/routes` — routing files.

 All other directories are optional and may be created by the developer if necessary.